Roots absorbing water and nutrients.

 Years ago I would present my gardening article to the editor of the village magazine in my own ineligible hand.
 In a piece about roots I wrote that roots might penetrate down to as much as five feet.
 The editor, in her wisdom, printed ‘five inches’.
 Just what people think when they yank a plant out of the ground and imagine what they see is all there is!

 |Although this bog plant may have less extensive roots when growing near water, here in a drier part of my garden I expect its roots will go as deep as two meters|

 In suitable conditions it is not uncommon for herbaceous plants to have roots two meters down.
-Some desert-tree roots have been shown to penetrate down as far as fifty meters.
 It is well known that the horizontal spread of tree roots is frequently the height of the tree and sometimes very much more.
 Perhaps not unsurprisingly people imagine that the bulk of a mature tree’s roots are deeper than they actually are.
 In exceptional circumstance they may be as shallow as 400mm but perhaps more routinely between one and two meters.
 The thing to appreciate about tree and shrub roots is the huge distances they grow horizontally.

 |Even in the severest of droughts the deep roots of my vine enable it to grow luxuriantly (too luxuriantly for my liking!)|